bradleyoesch/bradleyoesch.github.io/recipes/carnitas.md

 1. Preheat oven to 275°F
 1. Cut the 3 lbs pork shoulder into 2 inch cubes
 1. Salt the meat
-1. Arrange meat in 9x13 dish
+1. Arrange meat in 9x13 baking dish
 1. Split orange into quarters, squeeze juice over meat
 1. Wedge into the dish in an even layer:
     1. The 4 squeezed orange quarters